You can also listen to this episode on iTunes, Pocket Casts, Spotify, Castbox, and Google Podcasts.

 Our 365 Days of Photography Course is the ultimate learning experience for new photographers and even those with some experience.
-This course, presented in bite-sized lessons, teaches you the essentials of photography and beyond.
+This course, presented in bite-sized lessons, teaches you the essentials of

 In this episode, I talk to Malaysian product photographer Fyka Azman.
 Fyka has taken stunning product photos for beauty brands and food companies.
 Her behind-the-scenes shots reveal a budget-friendly approach to the genre, which makes her work all the more impressive.